Madana (film)

-Madana is a 2006 Indian Kannada-language film directed by actor Jai Jagadish, making his directorial debut.
-The film, a remake of the successful 2004 Tamil film Manmadhan, directed by AJ Murugan, stars Aditya in the title role with Samiksha, Charmila, Shobaraj, Ramesh Bhat and Bullet Prakash playing supporting roles.
-The film was released on 3 November 2006 to mostly negative reviews and failed to attracted the audience, thus ending up as box office bomb.
+Madana is a 2006 Indian Kannada-language romantic crime thriller film directed by actor Jai Jagadish, making his directorial debut.
+A remake of the 2004 Tamil film Manmadhan, it stars Aditya in the title role with Samiksha, Charmila, Shobaraj, Ramesh Bhat and Bullet Prakash playing supporting roles.
+The film was released on 3 November 2006 to mostly negative reviews and failed at the box office.

 Plot

 Madhankumar aka Madhan (Auditya) is a graphics designer by profession.
 He also learns music as part-time in a college.
 Urvashi (Sameksha) also learns music from the same college.
 Urvashi gets scared seeing Madhan because once she had a dream of getting raped by Madhan.
 Later on she realizes Madhan's kind nature and the two become good friends.

 But Madhan also has another side where he finds and kills morally incorrect girls in the city.
 He takes the dead bodies of those girls to drainage and burns them to ashes and stores it in a bottle with the name of the girl pasted over the bottle.
 Media attention turn towards the case of missing girls and Assistant Commissioner Kachingatti (Shobaraj) is in charge of finding the person behind the mystery.

 One day, Urvashi finds Madhan riding a bike with a girl at the pillion.
 On the next day, Urvashi gets shocked to see the news that the girl whom she spotted with Madhan the previous day goes missing.
 Urvashi thinks that Madhan is behind all the crime and informs police about Madhan and his whereabouts.
 Madhan gets arrested.

 During investigation, Madhan reveals that it is his younger brother Mohan Raj (also Auditya) who is responsible for the all problems.
 The story moves to a flashback where Mohan Raj, an innocent guy comes from a village to join engineering.
 He falls in love with his classmate Vaishnavi (Charmila).
 Vaishnavi also reciprocates her love for Mohan Raj seeing his good nature.
 But Mohan Raj's friends inform him that Vaishnavi has an affair with her relative Seenu who also studies in the same class.
 When Mohan Raj asks about this to Vaishnavi, she gets angry thinking that Mohan Raj does not trust her.